Panasonic GX8 vs Pentax K-70

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DMC-GX8 and Pentax K-70 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The K-70 is a recent model that features in the current product line-up of Pentax.
-In contrast, the GX8 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the GX8 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the GX8 was succeeded by the Panasonic GX9.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Pentax websites.

 So what is the bottom line?
 Which of the two cameras – the Panasonic GX8 or the Pentax K-70 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.